MaterializeInc/materialize/doc/developer/design/20230806_durable_catalog_state.md

 #### Misc

 - `confirm_leadership`: Check that the persist shard upper is equal to the upper cached in memory.
-  This will use the `fetch_recent_upper` method in persist which requires fetching the latest state from consensus and is therefore a potentially expensive operation.
+  This will use a linearized version of the `fetch_recent_upper` method in persist which requires fetching the latest state from consensus and is therefore a potentially expensive operation.
 - `dump`: Convert the in-memory state to a JSON string.

 ### Catalog Transactions